luisgdelafuente/TelegramPulse/replit.md

   - Removed keyPoints display from frontend ✓
   - Removed timestamps and "fuentes" icons from topic display ✓
 - **Implementation**: Modified OpenAI service to require admin panel prompt, simplified topic display to show only title and briefing
-- **Status**: WORKING - Reports now use only admin panel prompt and display clean topic briefings without bullets or metadata
+- **Status**: ✓ COMPLETED - Reports now use only admin panel prompt and display clean topic briefings without bullets or metadata

 ## Recent Work Summary (June 30 - July 1, 2025)